Comics Explode into Pop Culture

 As the 20th Century was drawing to a close the paths between the comic book medium and Hollywood entertainment began to intersect more and more.
 In 1999 Green Lantern was seen on the small screen for the first time in thirteen years as part of the Bruce Timm led resurgence of the animated DC Universe.
 The Superman: The Animated Series episode “In Brightest Day” introduced Green Lantern to a new generation of kids via an amalgam of Kyle Rayner and Hal Jordan complete with a reworking of the Silver Age origin and the threat of Sinestro.

 On the printed page DC Comics was starting to question their previous treatment of Hal Jordan and in 1999 published Day of Judgement, a limited series in which the Spectre lost his human host when Jim Corrigan ascended to Heaven and left the embodiment of God’s wrath to be manipulated by forces seeking to unleash chaos on Earth.
-The series would ultimately result in the Spectre choosing a purgatory bound Hal Jordan as his new host.
+The series would ultimately result in the Spectre choosing a purgatory-bound Hal Jordan as his new host.
 It’s been rumored that the original pitch for the story called for the Spectre to be bonded with the Enchantress yet still returning Hal Jordan to the land of the living.
-The original pitch and subsequent story was written by an upcoming writer for DC Comics…..Geoff Johns.
+The original pitch and subsequent story were written by an upcoming writer for DC Comics…..Geoff Johns.
 A new Hal Jordan hosted Spectre series would launch two years later with J.M.
 DeMatteis writing of Hal’s struggle to turn the Spirit of Vengeance into the Spirit of Redemption.

 In 2001 Bruce Timm would launch Justice League as the heir apparent to the Superfriends throne, this time serving as an accessible gateway to and embracing the rich DC Comics’ history.
 Looking to provide diversity Timm chose John Stewart as the show’s Green Lantern and reworked his backstory to incorporate a military background, an element that would soon become a canonical part of John’s comic book history.
 Through the series viewers got exposed to the Green Lantern mythology as several characters like Kilowog and Katma Tui would feature in some of the episodes.
 Thanks to his weekly exploits John Stewart would rise in popularity, featuring as a guest star on the Static Shock animated series and in all the Justice League merchandising.
 John would go on to be a mainstay in the Justice League comic book series.